 Patients typically start using their CGM once they get it, and do not usually need an appointment to get started.
 Your CGM will come with step-by-step instructions for how to place it and start using it.
 Each CGM company website has training videos.
 The insertion devices are easy to use.
 If you have questions, you can reach out to the CGM maker or to our office for support.

 When first using a CGM, we will help set alarms that are safe, but that won’t cause frequent alarms.
 Over time, we will work with you to make your alarm settings closer to your target glucose range.
-The alarm limits for your child when you start using a CGM are:

 Responding to High Sugars